-English and Welsh longbow archers are probably the best known due to their victories over the French at Agincourt, Crecy and Poitiers … but there are other longbows not quite so well known.
+In the west, English and Welsh longbow archers are probably the best known due to their victories over the French at Agincourt, Crecy and Poitiers … but there are other longbows not quite so well known.
 For example the Hindu Indian longbow which was made of bamboo and gave Alexander the Great a fright at the Hydaspes River in 326 BC.
 Also the original Samurai weapon (before the Katana took on mythical status) was the Japanese Yumi bow which is asymmetrical and intended to be shot from horseback.
 This bow is made of a lamination of bamboo, wood and leather and is still made today using techniques and tools that have not changed for centuries.
 Archery with this sort of bow is very different from the western “shoot for a score, form not so important”.
-Kyūdō (Japanese archery) has more in common with a martial art and its practice is extremely formalized.
+Kyūdō (Japanese archery) has more in common with martial art kata and its practice is extremely formalized.
 Here is a 4 minute video of a Japanese gentleman preparing for a grading to advance to 8th dan.

 Today the (English) longbow can be shot in almost every competitive event short of the Olympics and has a separate classification from all the other bow types at least in the UK.
 Entire societies of archers exist dedicated to preserving the shooting of this sort of bow i.e. British Longbow Society, English War Bow Society and even the International Longbow Archers Association.

 Editors note: I’m not sure if you MUST love real ale if you are a longbow archer but a disturbingly large number do.
 Also I know that at least one of the above associations have a loyal toast to the Queen with a glass of port before they start competitions.
 Alcohol and archery … sounds good to me.
 I wonder … Shooting line, waiting line, tent line, bar line!